 Wouldn’t it be great if you could invest in commercial real estate and apartments without dealing with all the hassle of buying, improving, and re-selling real estate?
 You don’t have to be a millionaire to invest in these types of properties.
 You can now invest in large-scale real estate for as little as $10 with apps like Fundrise.

 Through their real estate investment products, investors earned an average of 8 – 11 percent on their money last year, and all without painting a wall or dealing with unruly tenants.

-There is a reason why they currently have over 200,000+ users, this app really pays you!
+There is a reason why they currently have over 200,000+ users, this real estate app really makes your money.

 There are micro investing apps available that offer the facility to ‘round-up’ your purchases – that is, save the remaining few cents to make up a dollar on your card purchases – and invest them for you.

-Tip: If you’re a student or alumni that still has access to your universities .edu email address, you can sign up for the app using your .edu email address and use the app for free without any monthly fees.
+Tip: If you're a student or alumni that still have access to your university .edu email address, you can sign up for the app using your .edu email address and use the app for free without any monthly fees.

 The best time to start investing is when you are just starting out with modest savings.
 The reason for this is the magic of compound interest.